felipendc/fedora_34_for_Thinkpad-T430_personal_scripts/README.md

 ***How to run the scripts:***

 <pre>
-# To install the "Big Sur theme" and all of the packages:
+# To install "Big Sur theme" and all of the packages:
 ./vicyos-fedora-personal-autoconfig-v2.sh

 To install "Big Sur theme" only: